 - White Wine Vinegar: A white wine vinegar is mild enough not to overpower the tomatoes and has a nice clear color so the pasta salad remains bright.

-- Italian Seasoning: Use your favorite dried Italian seasoning blend.
+- Italian Seasoning: Use my homemade Italian Seasoning Mix or your favorite dried Italian seasoning blend.
 I like the combination of fresh basil AND dried herbs to get lots of flavor in this dish.

 - Garlic Powder: Garlic powder is perfect for this fast and easy dressing because it allows the garlic flavor to coat all the noodles.

 Variations on this recipe include adding lemon, your own blend of Italian seasoning, or even a champaign vinegar to the dressing.
 You can also top the entire Italian Pasta Salad off with a nice drizzle of a balsamic vinegar reduction.
 Another great option would be to add a bunch of arugula for more nutrition and vitamins.
 The peppery greens would pair perfectly with this.

 So how do you make a tomato and basil pasta salad?
 Since this recipe focuses on a few fresh ingredients, it comes together in less than 15 minutes.